Madagascar Wildlife Safari

-Your Madagascar wildlife safari exits the Marojejy National park and drive down back to Sambava.
+Your Madagascar wildlife safari exits the Marojejy National park.
+You will drive down back to Sambava.
 Night at Mimi hotel or similar.

 Day 16: Sambava – Antananarivo

 After the visit your Madagascar safari trip proceeds to the Digue market.
 This is the place for handcrafts Malagasy that you will be able buy some souvenirs.
-Transfer to the airport in timefor your international flight.
+Transfer to the airport in time for your afternoon international flight.

-What is included in the cost of 13 Days Madagascar Safari Trip?
+What is included in the cost of 17 Day Madagascar Wildlife Safari?

-- Your lunch, dinner and drinks during the whole tour
+- Your food and drinks during the whole tour

 - All your international flights

-What to Carry on the 13 Days Madagascar Safari Trip
+What to Carry on the 17 Day Madagascar Wildlife Safari

-- Light and a few heavy clothings for evenings
+- Light and a few heavy clothing for evenings

 - Closed, comfortable shoes